 Obviously, the temporalized DLs we investigate in this paper cannot be used to define temporal concepts such as (1) for concussion with no loss of consciousness.
-However, they are nevertheless useful in ontology-based applications since they can be used to reason about a temporal sequence of ABoxes w.r.t. a global TBox.
-For example, in an emergency ward, the vital parameters of a patient are monitored in short intervals (sometimes not longer than 10 minutes), and additional information is available from the patient record and added by doctors and nurses.
-Using concepts defined in a medical ontology like SNOMED CT, a high-level view of the medical status of the patient at a given time point can be given by an ABox.
-Obviously, the sequence of ABoxes obtained this way can be described using temporalized ABox assertions.
-Critical situations, which require the intervention of a doctor, can then be described by a formula in our temporalized DL, and recognized using the reasoning procedures developed in this paper.
-For example, given a formula $\phi$ encoding a sequence of ABoxes describing the medical status of Bob, starting at some time point $t_0$ , and the formula $\psi$ defined in (2), we can check whether Bob sometime after $t_0$ had a concussion with no loss of consciousness by testing $\phi \land \neg \psi$ for unsatisfiability.
+However, they are very useful in applications that focus on the temporal evolution of data (stored in an ABox) or ontologies (represented by a TBox).
+As a concrete example, consider an emergency ward where the vital parameters of a patient are monitored in short intervals (not longer than 10 minutes), interpreted qualitatively, and then stored in an ABox.
+Additional information is manually added by doctors and nurses, and imported from historic patient records for the hospitalized patient.
+All medical information in the ABox is represented using concepts defined in the medical ontology SNOMED CT; note that this is a realistic assumption as SNOMED CT codes are adopted by standard formats for patient records such as CDA (the Clinical Document Architecture).
+The sequence of ABoxes obtained in this way can be captured by a single temporal ABox in the temporalized DLs defined in this paper.
+Critical situations, which require the intervention of a doctor and should thus result in an alarm being raised, can then be described by a formula in our temporalized DL, and recognized using the reasoning procedures developed in this paper.
+For example, given a formula $\phi$ encoding a sequence of ABoxes that describe the medical status of Bob, starting at some time point $t_0$ , and the formula $\psi$ defined in (2), we can check whether Bob sometime after $t_0$ had a concussion with no loss of consciousness by testing $\phi \wedge \neg \psi$ for unsatisfiability.
+This concrete application and the general ideas behind it are further developed in [Baader et al. 2009].
+In particular, the authors develop an approach to runtime verification in the temporalized DLs defined in this paper.